apache/spark/docs/apache-airflow-providers-amazon/connections/aws.rst

     * ``config_kwargs``: Additional ``kwargs`` used to construct a ``botocore.config.Config`` passed to *boto3.client* and *boto3.resource*.
     * ``session_kwargs``: Additional ``kwargs`` passed to *boto3.session.Session*.

+    * ``profile``: If you are getting your credentials from the credentials file, you can specify the profile with this.

 If you are configuring the connection via a URI, ensure that all components of the URI are URL-encoded.